 Rules for catching a school bus

-All Northern Territory primary, middle and senior schools students can use the school bus network to travel to and from school.
+All Northern Territory (NT) primary, middle and senior schools students can use the school bus network to travel to and from school.

 The code of conduct is a set of guidelines for students, schools, parents and carers to follow.